 Another thing I love about the Saint Laurent bag is the length of the chain strap is very petite-friendly!
 See how it compares to the Chanel WOC, for which I always have to tuck an extra length of the strap inside the flap of the purse.
 The Saint Laurent strap drop length measures approximately 19 inches.

 I hope you guys found this review helpful!
 Let me know if you have any questions.
-By the way, Instagram friends know that I actually bought a different bag first – the Cassandre medium with tassel:
+By the way, Instagram friends know that I actually bought a different bag first – the tassel bag in medium: